 - Developmental neurobiology, which provides insight on the developing brain during childhood

 Studies have shown that children participating in TF-CBT show a wide range of improvements, including decreases in PTSD symptoms, depression, anxiety, behavior problems, shame, cognitive distortions, and relationship difficulties.

 Goals of TF-CBT:

 - To provide a process in which the child and his or her nonoffending caregivers learn about trauma and develop strategies to reduce related stress and modulate and control associated feelings and thoughts

 - To provide structured opportunities for children and adolescents, with the support of their nonoffending caregiver(s), to process the trauma and learn to cope with stimuli that may lead to traumatic reactions

 - To support the child or adolescent in developing and maintaining a secure sense of safety as well as adaptive social skills

 Youth Home has made a commitment to be a trauma-informed agency with all team members (both clinical and non-clinical) completing extensive training surrounding trauma-informed care.
 Trauma-informed care is a focus around organizational culture with a shift from “What is wrong with you? to “What happened to you?”

-Recent research has proven that early childhood trauma effects how a child’s brain develops and rather than traditional more punitive methods of discipline we have learned that healing happens within the context of a relationship.
+Recent research has proven that early childhood trauma affects how a child’s brain develops and rather than traditional more punitive methods of discipline, we have learned that healing happens within the context of a relationship.
 Often a child’s behavior is a maladaptive way of seeking connection.
 We focus more on forming safe healthy relationships with our patients.
-When a child’s behavior is inappropriate or damages a bond with a peer or staff member we employ ways to restore the relationship rather than simply punish a child for their behavior.
+When a child’s behavior is inappropriate or damages a bond with a peer or staff member, we employ ways to restore the relationship rather than simply punish a child for their behavior.